 Firestopping sprays are a simple and cost-effective fire protection solution for structural steel.
 These sprays can be either mineral-based (vermiculite being a common component) or made using low-density cement compounds.
 Firestopping sprays can range between 10mm and 70mm in thickness and are applied to steel using a spraying machine.
 As a rule of thumb, these sprays offer fire protection for up to 240 minutes.

-CLM Fireproofing are market leaders in passive fire protection, specialising in a range of services including structural steel fireproofing.
-Our experienced team of professionals work with clients to deliver fire protection projects swiftly, efficiently and in full compliance with the latest industry regulations.
+CLM Fireproofing are one of the nation’s leading passive fire protection companies, specialising in a range of services including structural steel fireproofing.
+Our experienced team of passive fire protection specialists work with clients to deliver fire protection projects swiftly, efficiently and in full compliance with the latest industry regulations.
 Contact CLM Fireproofing to find out more.